Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 After setting `install_dir` and `install_rpath` correctly, all but one of SciPy's CI jobs were passing.
 The sole failing job involved building a wheel on Windows.
 A [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) can be thought of as a precompiled binary for a Python package.
-The underlying issue here was that Windows does not have support for something like `RPATH`, following less flexible [rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#standard-search-order-for-packaged-apps) for determining the search path for shared libraries [^13].
-At the time I didn't really have any experience developing for Windows, but fortunately Ralf Gommers (rgommers) had seen this issue before, and had a ready-made solution; manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed:
+The underlying issue was that Windows does not have support for something like `RPATH`, following a less flexible set of [rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#standard-search-order-for-packaged-apps) for determining the search path for shared libraries [^13].

+So far, it took us a day of work to get to this point.
+Since things were not as straightforward as expected, we decided I'd take it from here so Irwin could use the rest of his free time between terms to work on more impactful things.

+At the time I didn't really have any experience developing for Windows, and didn't even have a Windows machine available at home to use.
+I fired up Windows in a VM and got to work.

+I found a solution using [delvewheel](https://github.com/adang1345/delvewheel) that worked but wasn't viable for production.
+Fortunately, Ralf had seen this problem before and had a ready made solution: manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed:

 ```python
 def _load_libsf_error_state():